 - Consider inviting people to inform organisers of any other allergy or dietary preference they may have (for example, include an “Other” category on invites for them to nominate the preference).

 Consider contacting ‘food van’ services.
 These work well for outdoor events as they are fully self-contained and supply the staff and materials required.
 As event organiser, you will be required to receive proof from the food business that they have submitted a Statement of Trade to us.
-Visit Statements of trade - A quick start guide for more information.
+Visit Statements of trade - A quick start guide-external site for more information.

 If the preference is to self-cater the event and there is no sale of food, a permit or food safety course will not be required.
 If, however, there is a fee for entry (or any other type of fee) which goes towards the cost of food, that will be considered a sale and permits will be required.